FAQ

 Existing RAG systems have no mechanism to verify whether retrieved data is accurate, who issued it, or whether it meets required conditions.

 AI Gateways manage API access but don't prove data origin.
-Lemma provides cryptographic proof of data origin with permanent recording.
+Lemma provides cryptographic proof of data origin with a permanent record.

 Lemma never passes raw PII to the AI.
 What the AI handles is only an AES-GCM encrypted docHash and CID.